nathandeflavis/final-cloud-app-with-database/docs/README.md

 It's an opportunity to put my Django and SQL skills into practice.

 # How can users can get started with the project?
-You can run the application an [IBM Skills Network lab environment](https://skills.network).
+You can run the application in [an IBM Skills Network lab environment](https://skills.network).

 ## Steps
 1. Open a terminal window.